Skip to Content

 Temperatures near the thermophilic range indicate high levels of microbial activity.
 Exceptionally high pile temperatures (>170 oF) are more of a sign that the pile cannot regulate its temperature than a sign of vigorous microbial activity.

-Too much heat in a pile causes it to overheat and collapse and destroys valuable microorganisms.
+Too much heat in a pile causes it to overheat and collapse, destroying valuable microorganisms.
 Evaporation cannot adequately cool a large enough pile if it is too dry or too large.
-Increasing the exposed surface area and maintaining adequate moisture are necessary for heat release to the atmosphere.
+Increasing the exposed surface area and maintaining adequate moisture is necessary for heat release to the atmosphere.

 Odor Management and Digestion